gianni0907/crowd_navigation_tiago/README.md

-# Crowd Navigation with TIAGo
+# Safe robot navigation in a crowd: Application to the TIAGo mobile manipulator
-## Project on-track
+## Project description
-Accomplished task: TIAGo robot navigation to a desired target position in an environment populated by `n_actors` moving actors (along linear paths).
-2 modules implemented:
+The problem of collision-free mobile robot navigation in a crowded environment is addressed.
+The adopted sensor-based scheme consists of two main modules:
--   crowd prediction module:
+-   crowd prediction module: acquires information via an on-board laser rangefinder and produces predictions of the surrounding agents' motion.
-    read the laser scan measurement and estimate their state (position and velocity) using `n_clusters` Kalman Filters (KFs), managed via as many Finite State Machines (FSMs).
-Then, propagate the estimated state over the whole control horizon assuming a constant velocity motion.
-Finally, send a message containing the predicted actors trajectory.
-    Note: if `fake_sensing=True` the module does not consider the laser scan measurement but a custom ground truth trajectory of the actors.

--   controller module:
-    given a desired target position, at each iteration, read the crowd motion prediction message and the current robot configuration and run the NMPC.
-The extended kinematic model of the TIAGo robot is considered, with wheels angular accelerations as control inputs.
-The moving humans avoidance is realized introducing nonlinear constraints defined by discrete-time Control Barrier Functions (CBFs) in the NMPC model of the Acados solver.
-CBFs constraints are also adopted to ensure the permanence of the robot within a predefined region.
+-   motion generation module: given a desired target position and the crowd predictions, runs a Nonlinear Model Predictive Control (NMPC) algorithm to generate a collision-free robot motion.
+Collision avoidance constraints are formulated via discrete-time Control Barrier Functions (CBFs).

+For further details, the interested reader is referred to the thesis and/or the slides in the `media` folder.

 ## Usage
 To run the Gazebo simulation (if `simulation=True`):